-God’s sharp sword stabbed me deeply this week is I was on a scriptural hunt in the Ephesian letter.
+God’s sharp sword stabbed me deeply recently as I was on a scriptural hunt in the Ephesian letter.
 I was searching for a verse totally unrelated to the one that sliced its way into me.
 It was another of those verses I feel sorry for (like John 3:17 and 1 John 1:10—look ’em up).
 This was Ephesians 5:19: “speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord.”

 Now let’s go further.
 Ephesians 5 never once refers to a church building.
 I mention that because we Christians have so centralized our singing that we seldom engage in it once we walk away from a service.
 Stop and think.
 Did you sing on the way home last Sunday night?
 How about Monday, when you drove to work . . . or around the supper table . . . or Tuesday as you dressed for the day?
 Chances are, you didn’t even sing before or after you had your time with the Lord any day of the week.
 Why?

 The Spirit-filled saint is a song-filled saint!
 Animals can’t sing.
 Neither can pews or pulpits or Bibles or buildings—only you.
 And your melody is broadcasted right into heaven, where God’s antenna is always receptive . . . where the soothing strains of your song are always appreciated.

 - Whenever and whatever you sing, concentrate on the words.